-The first phase of the Tailwater Study provides a high level of benefit in relationship to the amount of funds requested.
-Though not easily quantified because the amount of water saved will ultimately depend on the results of the full study and the rate of sprinkler growth, the data and analysis generated from this phase of the Tailwater Study will provide a high level of benefit.
+The Tailwater Study provides a high level of benefit in relationship to the amount of funds requested.
+Though not easily quantified because the amount of water saved will ultimately depend on the results of the study, the rate of sprinkler growth, and future uses of Fort Lyon shares to meet basin demands through projects such as leasing fallowing, the data and analysis generated from the Tailwater Study will provide a high level of benefit.

-The anticipated reduction in the tailwater assumption and an increase in the maximum farm irrigation efficiency factor on the Fort Lyon is likely to lead to encourage increasing water efficiency and agricultural productively through installation of sprinkler systems on irrigated lands and reductions in return flow obligations under the Arkansas River Compact.
+The anticipated reduction in the assumed tailwater factor and associated increase in the irrigation efficiency factor on the Fort Lyon is likely to lead to encourage increasing water efficiency and agricultural productively through installation of sprinkler systems on irrigated lands and reductions in return flow obligations under the Arkansas River Compact.
 This would result in less pressure on other Arkansas basin water supplies.
 It could similarly increase the potential transferable yield of Fort Lyon shares in, for example, a rotational municipal leasing - land fallowing program, which will benefit farmers and municipalities alike.
-Additionally, the data gathered and results obtained from the FIRI analysis have the potential to contribute to development of the Arkansas decision support system.

-Just in the period between 2012 and 2014, the Fort Lyon Canal has seen more than a doubling of sprinklers operating under it and included in a Compact compliance plan.
-In 2012, there were 65 sprinklers on the Fort Lyon covered by a Compact compliance plan.
-In 2014, this number has increased to approximately 145 sprinklers.
-In 2014, these Compact compliance plans will provide for approximately 2000 acre-feet of "return flow maintenance water."
-If the rate of sprinkler installation continues during the first phase of the Tailwater Study, up to approximately 325 sprinklers on the Fort Lyon could be covered by Compact compliance plans.
-Extrapolating from the current "return flow maintenance requirements," this could mean more than a doubling in the amount of water needed for operation of those plans to approximately 4,500 acre-feet.
-If the Tailwater Study would result in a reduction of the tailwater assumption by 5% and an associated increase in farm irrigation efficiency factor by 5%, this could potentially result in 225 acre-feet of new water made available based on the number of anticipated sprinklers in 2017.
-A greater reduction in the tailwater assumption and associated increase in the farm irrigation efficiency would similarly result in even greater annual savings, and the savings would increase each year as more sprinklers are added.
+Just in the period between 2012 and 2016, the Fort Lyon Canal has seen nearly a doubling of sprinklers operating under it and included in a Compact compliance plan.
+If the rate of sprinkler installation continues during the term of the Tailwater Study, up to approximately 250 sprinklers on the Fort Lyon could be covered by Compact compliance plans.
+Extrapolating from the current "return flow maintenance requirements," this could mean more than a doubling in the amount of water needed for operation of those plans which could be in the thousands of acre-feet of water annually.
 This is a significant amount of water and reflects a high degree of benefit from the funds requested for the Tailwater Study.